Meet Ali Arkady, a Journalist who documents war crimes of Iraqi forces

 International Organization for the Elimination of All Forms of Racial Discrimination, International-Lawyers.Org & Geneva International Centre for Justice

-Enforced disappearances and related crimes of torture and extrajudicial killing in Iraq are ongoing issues that have had insufficient attention paid by the international community and no genuine efforts made to address the problem.
-The government of Iraq has often claimed that such grave crimes are only done by a few people acting independently and outside of the official command structure.
+Enforced disappearances and related crimes of torture and extrajudicial killing in Iraq are ongoing issues that have had insufficient attention paid to them by the international community and no genuine efforts made to address the problem.
+The government of Iraq has often claimed that such grave crimes are only committed by a few people acting independently and outside of the official command structure.
 Regrettably, this is not the case.
-And when perpetrated on such a wide scale by official personnel in an armed conflict, these acts can amount to war crimes and crimes against humanity.
+Therefore, when violations are perpetrated on such a wide scale by official personnel in an armed conflict, these acts can amount to war crimes and crimes against humanity.

 Introduction and Presentations